AhmedDevEG/NetFlow/README.md

 - **🐛 GitHub Issues** – Report bugs or feature requests: [Open an issue](https://github.com/AhmedDevEG/NetFlow/issues)
   Include:
-  - Clear description of the problem
+  - A clear and concise description of what the bug is
   - Steps to reproduce the issue
   - Expected vs actual behavior
-  - Environment details (OS, version, network setup)
+  - Environment details (OS, Application version, network setup)

+- **🚀 Feature Description**
+ Include:
+   - A clear description of the feature you would like to see added to NetFlow.
+   - 🎯 Explain what issue or limitation this feature addresses.
+   - 🤔 Describe how this feature benefits users or improves NetFlow.
+   - 📂  Provide examples or situations where this feature would be useful.
+   - 📸 Include screenshots, sketches, or mockups if helpful. **(Optional)**

 - **💬 GitHub Discussions** – General questions, design discussions, or usage tips: [Join the discussion](https://github.com/AhmedDevEG/NetFlow/discussions)